ckreisch/ExoplanetSpectra/README.md

 ```
  does not run the test suite.
 This needs to be further investigated.
 - Running tests.py with Jenkins on adroit throws an MPI error.
 We are currently working with David Luet to resolve this.
+- We need to add further tests to catch user input errors, such as typing nthreads = 4m instead of nthreads = 4.
+Currently we have the most basic tests set up.